 airline training as possible.
 That includes both normal and emergency operations, handling disabled persons, and doing cardio-pulmonary rescucitation, among others.

 We simulate happy moments such as baby birth (top left) and less happy and more physically demanding stuff such as ditching.
 I have also been way ahead of most airlines by teaching First Aid in simulated desert crash landing.
 After a few years some airlines finally started teaching it as well (after all, there are millions of acres of desert territories in United States alone).
-I also teach how unrealistic expactation by the airlines and the FAA to perform aircraft search for hidden weapons and explosives and other contraband is.
-It is unrealistic because you have only about 15 minutes to do that, which is impossible (bottom right).
+I also teach how unrealistic expectation by the airlines and the FAA to perform aircraft search for hidden weapons and explosives and other contraband is.
+It is unrealistic because you have only about 15 minutes to do that, which is impossible in real life.

 It never fails - it works every time for me during my instruction, and it works every time for terorists.
 It is the element of surprise.

-After those 15 minutes are up, and my clients find two or three objects that I hid in quite obvious places, I demonstrate how a terorrist would get them in a split second.
+After those 15 minutes are up, and my clients find two or three objects that I hid in quite obvious places, I demonstrate how a terorrist would get them in a split second with items they have mised.

 Every student gets terrified and "freezes" for a few crucial seconds, which is all I or the terorisat need to overpower them with the hidden weapon they failed to find.